Top 50 Emerging Film Festivals

 The Bushwick Film Festival has become an industry staple for new talent and a premiere voice for independent cinema in Brooklyn.
 They have showcased local and international filmmakers from more than 40 countries, providing a platform for diverse stories from all people, especially women, people of color and the LGBTQ community.
 Located in Bushwick, the bustling center of Brooklyn’s artistic and cultural community, the festival offers five days full of screenings, panels, parties and networking opportunities.

+The Obskuur Ghent Film Festival is often referred to as Europe's most obscure film festival.
 In a world where people put emphasis on box office appeal and less on experimental works of great value comes Obskuur, the Ghent Experimental Film Festival, that acts as an island oasis for art amidst a sea of commercialism.

 Obskuur Ghent Film Festival is dedicated to recognizing quality films and filmmakers and showcasing their work.
 This is a quarterly film festival with a unique screening operation.
 The festival showcases innovative, underground, experimental, and independent movies by aspiring local as well as international filmmakers.